 1. Recognize That Fear is Normal and Healthy

 Fear is a natural emotion.
-I like to think of it like a smoke detector.
+I like to think of it as a smoke detector.
 Its purpose is to warn you of danger and protect you.
 When you remember its purpose, you realize it’s an important emotion for humans to experience.

 It is a common practice in some parenting philosophies to discourage children from feeling fear altogether.
 I see this with boys especially.
 As a society, we teach boys and men that they should never be afraid.